JurisaSan/SoundTest4/README.md

 If you experience discomfort at any point, immediately stop the test and adjust or reduce the volume.

 This application is tailored for individuals experiencing hearing issues in one ear, providing a straightforward way to assess your hearing needs before considering medical interventions.

+The application is using (based on) NAudio package.